Liverpool Institute for Performing Arts: 1996–today

 LIPA was opened by Queen Elizabeth II on 7 June 1996, and marked its 10th birthday in January 2006 with a performance at the Liverpool Philharmonic Hall and a new book, LIPA – The First Ten Years in Pictures, written by Featherstone-Witty.

 LIPA was designated as a higher education institution (HEI) in 2006.
 As a performing arts HEI, LIPA is attended by the highest number of international students in the UK.
 LIPA has been awarded the Gold Standard from Investors in People – the only HEI to have achieved this level in the UK.
 LIPA also has the highest concentration of Fellows and Associates recognised by the Higher Education Academy.

 In March 2012, LIPA announced that it had purchased the former building of the Liverpool College of Art for £3.7 million, to expand its teaching accommodation.
 Building work started on the Art School in 2014, and was completed in August 2016.
-Under the Free School programme, LIPA opened a primary school nearby in 2014, and a Sixth Form College in September 2016, both of which became oversubscribed.

 Featherstone-Witty resigned as LIPA secretary in March 2015.

+In November 2025, LIPA announced it had secured a £2.5 million office to be turned into a new performance and digital innovation hub, scheduled to open in Spring 2026.

+Schools

+Under the Free School programme, LIPA opened a primary school nearby in 2014, and a Sixth Form College in September 2016.
+The school is due to close in August 2026.

+Academics

+LIPA offers 20 full-time BA (Hons) degrees in a range of fields across the performing arts, as well as three Foundation Certificate programmes of study in acting and popular music.
+LIPA offers full-time, one-year master's-level degree courses in Acting and Costume Design and Making.

 A 2017 survey of students who graduated in 2014 showed that 91% were in work, and 83% of those were working in the performing arts.

-Admissions

-Undergraduate tuition fees were £9,250 in 2023/24, with International tuition fees at £19,500 for 2023/24.

-Current courses

-LIPA qualifications are validated by Liverpool John Moores University.